matthewnewell/terribletick/README.md

 I have been the "suit" for most of my career.
 My goal is to transition over to the creative side.
 This is another reason why I am applying to the Unreal Engine Fellowship.
 My aspiration is to be both storyteller and content creator.

-Terrible Tick (see above photo) is a short piece that I would like to develop with Unreal Egine.
+Terrible Tick (see above photo) is a short piece that I would like to develop with Unreal Engine.
 The tick is an alien parasite (not a water tower) that wakes up, steps over houses, punches holes in roofs, and sucks up people.
 All seems lost until the tick gets to the cat-lady's house.

 Thank you for your software and for offering this program.